 Consider how depression differs to anxiety and other conditions that may result from excessive stress.

-Depression - various depressive disorders involve disturbances to positive moods.
+Various depressive disorders involve disturbances to positive moods.
 They can also cause periods of elation or mania as in bipolar disorders.
 Because the main symptom is fluctuation in emotions depressive disorders are often referred to as affective disorders.
 Depression is one of the most common mental health disorders, and many people experience depressive thoughts and feelings without necessarily warranting a diagnosis of depression.

-Anxiety - anxiety disorders involve intense feelings of anxiety.
+Anxiety disorders involve intense feelings of anxiety.
 They range from specific phobias which involve an irrational fear of particular objects, to social anxiety, panic disorders, obsessive-compulsive disorders and generalised anxiety.
 Sufferers usually make attempts to control their anxiety but often these do not work and cause further disruption.

-Stress Disorders - stress related disorders such as post-traumatic stress disorder and acute stress disorder are also types of anxiety disorder.
+Stress related disorders such as post-traumatic stress disorder and acute stress disorder are also types of anxiety disorder.
 They are associated with traumatic events and sustained by negative emotions associated with memories and flashbacks of those events.
 Grief is a normal reaction to the stress of losing someone or something significant.
 In a minority of people this grieving can become abnormally prolonged.

-Dissociative Disorders - many life experiences and disorders cause the sufferer considerable pain or distress and as a result people often use defence mechanisms to cope.
+Many life experiences and disorders cause the sufferer considerable pain or distress and as a result people often use defence mechanisms to cope.
 One of these is dissociation, which includes various attempts to distance oneself from these painful stressors.
 These can be good coping mechanisms, but if taken too far can contribute to dissociative disorders such as dissociative amnesia - where periods of time are 'forgotten', and dissociative fugue where a person wanders off and is unable to recall a period of time, and how they got where they are.

 There is also some suggestion that stressors such as difficult life events can cause or contribute to the onset of other disorders such as schizophrenia.
 Furthermore, negative emotions can impede coping mechanisms and contribute to problems in other conditions like dementia and anorexia.

-As you can see, the impact of negative emotions is far-reaching and if left to continue, their presence can seriously undermine a person's wellbeing.
+As you can see, the impact of negative emotions is far-reaching and if left to continue, their presence can seriously undermine a person's well-being.
 Little wonder then that so much effort has gone into looking at ways to arrest these feelings and regain control over them.

 As you move through this course; your knowledge and understanding of mental health issues that affect adults, will be develop in ways you may not appreciate until you have completed your studies.
 That of course is the nature of any study - if you understood what you were going to learn before you learnt it; you probably don't need to do the course.

-On completing this course, your fundamental understanding of mental health will be broad and soild; and you will have a foundation for growing that understanding further, through experience and further learning in the months and years that follow.
+On completing this course, your fundamental understanding of mental health will be broad and solid; and you will have a foundation for growing that understanding further, through experience and further learning in the months and years that follow.

-If you would like to learn more about conditions such as dementia, depression, anxiety and more mental health conditions, then why not enrol on this course.
+- Learn more about conditions such as dementia, depression, anxiety and more mental health conditions, then why not enrol on this course.

-As a useful addition to your CV or because you are interested in the topic, this course will increase your knowledge of mental health conditions and their signs and symptoms.
+- Provide a useful addition to your CV, or because you are interested in the topic.